peter88213/yw2md/docs/usage.md

 The yw2md Python script converts yWriter 6/7 projects to Markdown and creates new yWriter 7 projects from Markdown formatted text documents.

+The script is meant to be launched from the command line.
+However, if you prefer to use the mouse, you can create a link on the Windows desktop, and launch yw2md by dragging the source file and dropping it to the link icon.
+For optional arguments, edit the link's properties.

 ## Usage
 usage: `yw2md.py [-h][--silent][--md] Sourcefile`